The Charles Schwab Corporation [SCHW] Price Analysis: Next Bullish Target is $54.65

-The Charles Schwab Corporation [SCHW] is following upward trend in the market concluded with the last trading session.
-The shares of the Financial sector company has a current value of $47.53 after SCHW shares went up by 1.61% during the last trading session.
-One of the reasons why Financial stocks may go bullish is increased momentum in the press.
+The Charles Schwab Corporation [SCHW] is following downward trend in the market concluded with the last trading session.
+The shares of the Financial sector company has a current value of $47.29 after SCHW shares went down by -1.05% during the last trading session.
+One of the reasons why Financial stocks may go bearish is decreased momentum in the press.

 The Charles Schwab Corporation [NYSE:SCHW]: Analyst Rating and Earnings